bergwerf/illustrations/README.md

 Illustrations
 =============
-All kinds of (vector) illustrations I made.
-If you want to use them in your own work please send me an email.
+A collection of mostly mathematical illustrations I made.
+If you want to use or redistribute them, please send me an email.